ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Send(messageData, messageContext)
 ~~~

-The simpler form of Send that does not take any MessageContext is equivalent
+The simpler form of Send that does not take any messageContext is equivalent
-to passing a default MessageContext with not values added.
+to passing a default messageContext with not values added.

 Message Properties share a single namespace with Transport Properties (see
 {{transport-props}}).
 This allows the specification of per-Connection Protocol